Categorizing mortgage repayments as transfers (with the interest portion as an expense)

 There are a few reasons that you may want to categorize your mortgage repayments as transfers:

-• Accurate forecasting of net worth: If your home loan is included in PocketSmith as a loan account or liability and your mortgage repayments are paid into the loan account or liability, your overall net worth doesn't change.
+• Accurate forecasting of net worth: If your home loan is included in PocketSmith as a loan account or home loan debt and your mortgage repayments are paid into the loan account or home loan debt, your overall net worth doesn't change.
 Therefore that movement of money from one account to another (eg. from an everyday account to a loan account) isn't seen as an expense, because what is debited from one account is then credited to another.

 • Prevents double-counting your expenses, ie. the principal payment and the interest payment.
 The interest portion can be categorized as an expense to reflect the true cost